|Study location||Italy, Turin|

 First cycle diploma (BA, Undergraduate diploma)

 You must hold a first-cycle degree (i.e. bachelor’s degree) gained after at least 3 years of University education.
-You will also need to meet specific admission requirements and demonstrate a suitable academic preparation and a solid background certified by at least 8 exams passed in the following subjects: Mathematics, Statistics, Physics, General and Inorganic Chemistry, Organic Chemistry, Biochemistry, Cell Biology, Molecular Biology and Genetics.
+You will also need to meet specific admission requirements and demonstrate a suitable academic preparation and a solid background.
+It is required that you have taken courses in philosophy during the bachelor’s degree, for the rough equivalent of 60 ECTS credits.